sunyhydralab/QView3D/server-javascript/README.md

 ## Integration

-Works standalone or with middleware for hybrid mode:
+Works standalone or with middleware:
 - Standalone: Client connects directly to port 3000
-- Hybrid: Middleware routes requests based on capabilities
-- Load balanced: Shares load with Python backend
+- With Middleware: Middleware proxies all requests to this backend when JavaScript mode is selected

 ## Testing